* This is the Consumer Version. *

 The stump tends to swell when the liner is not worn, as occurs during sleep.
-Consequently, patients may have difficulty putting the prosthesis on after they wake up.
+Consequently, people may have difficulty putting the prosthesis on after they wake up.
 Wearing a shrinker (an elastic sock used to control swelling) or an elastic bandage while sleeping can help prevent swelling overnight.
 The shrinker or bandage is removed before the prosthesis is put on.